ghantak/Enhanced-Sampling-Using-Machine-Learning/README.md

 sbatch train_gpr.slurm

-This will generate a .pth file as a training output file and
+This will generate a .pth file as a training output file and training_loss_curve.png

+Check the convergence of the training_loss_curve.png file.
+If it is okay, go to the next step.
+If not, increase the iteration steps and check again

+The loss should show a more consistent and gradual decrease over the iteration steps.

 Now, we need to modify the NAMD configuration file to add the gpr_control.tcl file (check the file System_NPT_MetaD2.conf)

+Run the Metadynamics using the modified configuration file.

+Note: Adjust the time steps for applying the GPR bias.